 Eventually, we come to place where we see large sheets of compact snow mixed with rocks.
 It looks like the terminus of a glacier but Ngima says it is not.
 Actually, we crossed the Khumbu Terminus after we left Everest Memorial, and Khumbu glacier has been to our right ever since.

 We reach Alpine Home and Restaurant in Lobouche five and a half hours after leaving Dingboche.
 A notice posted at the entrance requests climbers to remove their crampons before entering the dining room.
-Another notice advises Trekkers to inform the teahouse promptly of any health problems, so that a helicopter rescue can be arranged.
+Another notice advises Trekkers to inform the teahouse staff promptly of any health problems, so that they can arrange a helicopter rescue.

 We enter the dining room.
 It is nice and warm inside.
 I look around and see around ten Trekkers sitting quietly in the dining room, reading books or playing with their smart phones.
 I get a strange feeling in my lungs.
 The air is already thin at this elevation.
 The heated air in the dining room feels even thinner as I breathe it.
 Also there is a whiff of kerosene in the air.
 This gives me a strange feeling.
 I immediately decide that I must take Diamox tonight.